Fast Trucking Compliance logoFast Trucking Compliance

 Direct answer

 Michigan-based motor carriers need a free USDOT number from FMCSA before they can legally operate, plus MC operating authority ($300 filing fee per type) if they intend to haul freight for hire across state lines.
-FastTruckAuthority handles both filings same-day and tracks the mandatory 21-day FMCSA vetting window through to activation.
+FastTruckAuthority handles both filings same-day and tracks FMCSA's listed 20-25 business days of processing through to activation.

 Filing price